singhalyogesh/mobile-web-verification/README.md

-# Truecaller Sign Up for Mobile Web
+# Truecaller SDK verification for Mobile Web

 ## Preconditions

-- You have a mobile web application that allow users to sign up/sign in to use your services
+- You have a mobile web application that allow users to sign up /sign in / verify using mobile number to use your services
-- You have identified the benefits that Truecaller can provide you, by allowing your users one click sign up with their Truecaller profile
+- You have identified the benefits that Truecaller can provide you, by allowing your users one click sign up / verification / checkout using their already verified Truecaller profile
-- You have set up a callback endpoint, that we will use to post the access token, once the user has approved your app to use their Truecaller profile
+- You have set up a callback endpoint on your server, that we will use to post the access token, once the user has approved your app to use their Truecaller verified profile
 - This documentation to efficiently pass through all the steps of the process.

 ## Get started

 ### Already a Truecaller Developer?

 - Login to your account to create a new app.
 Add your App Name and the Callback URL, where we'll post your access token.
-Make sure you follow the [guidelines for the CallbackURL](#guidelines-for-the-callbackurl).
+Make sure you follow the [guidelines for the Callback URL](#guidelines-for-the-callbackurl).
 - Once we've got the info about your account and your app, we will provide you with a unique "appKey" for that application.
 You'll use this key in the header, for us to be able to authorize your requests.

 ### New to Truecaller Devs?